amyjko/foundations-of-information/chapters/social.md

 # Podcasts

+* [Ghost in the Machine, On the Media|https://www.wnycstudios.org/podcasts/otm/episodes/on-the-media-ghost-in-the-machine].
+Discusses the possible necessary limits of free speech, ideas from planning that could shape future social media platforms, and the often problematic role of science fiction in shaping online platforms.

 * [Can Big Tech Make Sure That 2020 Is Not 2016?, Sway|https://sway.simplecast.com/episodes/can-big-tech-make-sure-that-2020-is-not-2016-j1sOJ9zx].
 Discusses how social media platforms are amending policies around political advertising and disinformation.

 * [You Missed a Spot, On the Media|https://www.wnycstudios.org/podcasts/otm/episodes/on-the-media-you-missed-a-spot].
 Discusses content moderation, deplatforming, free speech, and the future of social media.